- Professor Kerrie Sadiq

 For publications by this staff member, visit QUT ePrints, the University's research repository.

-- Corporate Tax : The Evaluation of the Full Publicity of an Action
+- Corporate Tax: An Evaluation of the Full Publicity of an Action

 PhD, Principal Supervisor